Sjord/Sjord.github.io/_posts/2023-04-28-encrypting-identifiers.md

 ## Conclusion

 Encrypting identifiers could be a great defense-in-depth.
 It's not widely used, not supported by any framework I know, and no library available that offers this.
 It's technically possible, and I think it could be a good idea in some circumstances, so I think this problem is worth exploring some more.

+The solution could be encrypting small blocks using ECB mode without any authentication.
+That one sentence already disregards three best-practice rules for cryptography, so I don't think anyone knowledgable in cryptographic security would recommend doing this.